smatzek/powervs-tools/README.md

 ## Tag a VSI and all attached volumes
 The [tagLPARandVolumes.sh](./scripts/tagLPARandVolumes.sh) script attaches or detaches user tags on a VSI and all its attached storage volumes.
 User tags can be used to help with billing analysis and resource filtering.
 See [this blog](https://community.ibm.com/community/user/blogs/samuel-matzek1/2025/11/17/tagging-powervs-vsis-and-volumes-for-cost-analysis) for examples on how tagging can be used for cost analysis.

-## Change a VSI's CPU and memory with a scheduled job
-The [setVSIProcMem.sh](./scripts/setVSIProcMem.sh) script is used to change a VSI's processor and memory.
-It is written using `curl` and `jq` and does not require the IBM Cloud CLI.
-This allows it to be run from within an IBM i or AIX VSI and could be used as part of a scheduled job to increase or decrease proccessors and memory on a time schedule.
-For IBM i, an adapted version of the [cos-upload CL program](./scripts/cos-upload/cos-upload.clp) could be used to make IBM i job scheduling easier.

-Since the script is intended to be called from the VSI that it is modifying some of its inputs are inside the script itself as variables that should be set.
-This make the CL code that calls the script simpler.
-See the script source for more information.

 ## Target a PowerVS workspace by name in IBM Cloud CLI
 The [icpiwstg](./scripts/icpiwstg) script is a simple utility script that targets a PowerVS workspace by name using the IBM Cloud PowerVS CLI.
 The IBM Cloud CLI command `ic pi ws tg` targets a specific workspace to operate against, but it requires you to specify the workspace CRN.
 The `icpiwstg` script allows you to target by name.